Liwer/vacations/README.md

 # Vacations

 This is an application in which you can add and track your holidays.
 You have the ability to filter them by year, delete and edit them at will.

 ## Requirements

-Ruby version '2.5.0';
+Ruby, version: '2.5.0';
-Ruby on rails version '5.1.4';
+Ruby on rails, version: '5.1.4';
+Bundler, version: '1.16.1';

 ### To run the application, you need to: